 Dogwood Farms

 Dogwood Farms is a flower farm at 8096 Belews Creek Road, Belews Creek, in Forsyth County.
 This is northwest of Greensboro, so it’s about 97 miles from Charlotte, but they take their sunflowers really seriously here!
 They hold U-cut days every day of sunflower season.
-In 2022, the cost was $8 to go into the fields and $1 a stem.
-Cosmos and zinnias were $6 for a dozen.
+It will cost $10 to go into the fields and $1 a stem.
+Cosmos and zinnias are $6 for a dozen.
 The sunflower, cosmo and zinnia fields should be opening starting in July.
 Look for updates on their Facebook page.

 Springs Farm